-Please email the webmaster if you have any information about other Anderson shelters which have survived through to the 2010s.
+Please email Martin Stanley if you have any information about other Anderson shelters which have survived through to the 2010s.

 The owners of the shelters in Richborne Terrace and Stockwell welcome visitors, including school parties, by arrangement.
 Click here to see some photos of previous visits.
 The owners of both shelters may be contacted via the webmaster.

 Click here to read a brief history of Anderson air raid shelters.